coder/docs/admin/satellites/geo-dns.md

    ```

 1. In each satellite helm values file:
-    1. Set `coderd.satellite.accessURL` to your GeoDNS URL (this value is used
+    1. Set `coderd.satellite.accessURL` to your primary access URL, which is the name of the global load balancer in front of Coder deployments (this value is used
        as the default URL)
     1. Set `coderd.alternateHostnames` to your satellite's specific hostname and
        your GeoDNS hostname: